-- (1) Bonus percentages stated as a percentage of individuals' base salary. - (2) Rate, as a percentage of individual's salary, at which EBITDA bonus is earned for each 1% increase in attainment of EBITDA over minimum of 85% of budgeted EBITDA. - (3) Based on actual attainment percentage of 79.5% to budgeted EBITDA (as adjusted).
+- (1) Bonus percentages stated as a percentage of individuals' base salary. - (2) Rate, as a percentage of individual's salary, at which EBITDA bonus is earned for each 1% increase in attainment of EBITDA over minimum of 85% of budgeted EBITDA. - (3) Based on actual attainment percentage of 104.9% to budgeted EBITDA (as adjusted).

-For the 2014 fiscal year we generated total EBITDA (as defined and adjusted under the Executive Bonus Plan) of \$36.0 million representing an attainment percentage of 79.5% of total budgeted EBITDA of \$45.3 million for the 2014 fiscal year.
-Accordingly, no individual earned any bonus under the plan in fiscal 2014.
-The following is a reconciliation of our net loss as set forth in our audited consolidated financial statements contained in our Annual Report on Form 10-K for the fiscal year ended December 28, 2014 to EBITDA (as adjusted) utilized in the calculation of the 2014 bonus under the Executive Bonus Plan:
+For the 2016 fiscal year we generated total EBITDA (as defined and adjusted under the Executive Bonus Plan) of \$89.5 million representing an attainment percentage of 104.9% of total budgeted EBITDA of \$85.3 million for the 2016 fiscal year.
+Budgeted EBITDA is adjusted during the year to include budgeted EBITDA from acquisitions, which is not included in budgeted EBITDA at the beginning of the year.
+The following is a reconciliation of our net income as set forth in our audited consolidated financial statements contained in our Annual Report on Form 10-K for the fiscal year ended January 1, 2017 to EBITDA (as adjusted) utilized in the calculation of the 2016 bonus under the Executive Bonus Plan (dollar amounts in thousands):

-Net loss \$ (38,117)
+Net income \$ 45,472

-Provision for income taxes 11,765
+Benefit for income taxes (28,085)

-Interest expense 18,801
+Interest expense 18,315

-Depreciation and amortization 36,923
+Depreciation and amortization 47,295

-EBITDA 29,372
+EBITDA 82,997

 Adjustments:

-Impairment expense 3,541
+Impairment expense 2,355

-Stock compensation expense 1,180
+Stock compensation expense 2,053

-Acquisition and integration costs 1,915
+Acquisition costs 1,853

+Gains on a partial condemnation and fire insurance (1,603)

+Litigation settlement 1,850

+Other adjustments (4)

-EBITDA, as adjusted 36,008
+EBITDA, as adjusted 89,501

-Budgeted EBITDA 45,289
+Budgeted EBITDA 85,310

-EBITDA Attainment % 79.5%
+EBITDA Attainment % 104.9%